 Every application will be acknowledged.
 After the closing date, a shortlist of candidates will be called for interview.

-Interviews take place in April usually in London and must be attended in person.
+Interviews take place in April usually in London and dependant on distance will be attended in person or via Zoom.
 You will be notified of the outcome.

 The awards are announced by the beginning of May.
 When you hear you have been successful you should immediately take out travel insurance in case for any reason you later have to cancel your trip, as you would then be responsible for replaying to ZGTF all the grant money you had received.